 It should be noted that Distribution has put in place a \$100,000 per project rebate cap for NRCIP.
+The per project rebate cap can be waived by Distribution, with a Company approval provided to the Implementation Contractor.
 The Company will continue to evaluate program eligibility as well as the per project rebate cap, making any necessary modifications during future ETIP filings.
-In addition, to the extent that Distribution elects to remove the per project rebate cap immediately, this change will be promptly disclosed in a future ETIP filing.
+In addition, to the extent that Distribution elects to remove the per project rebate cap permanently, this change will be promptly disclosed in a future ETIP filing.